roguehistory/DIGH-HIST3812/content/en/week/seven/instructions.md

 ### Read

-Continue with Patrick, Chantal, and Josh's selections on the [cyoa page](https://padlet.com/shawngraham1/jnpyi1hmkjbtzbp0).
+Continue with Patrick, Chantal, Kate, and Josh's selections on the [cyoa page](https://padlet.com/shawngraham1/jnpyi1hmkjbtzbp0).

 ### Do